Harvick captures Sprint Cup with win in Miami

 Harvick, Hamlin, and Logano all started the race inside the top 10, while Newman started midpack in 21st.
 Harvick, Hamlin and Logano ran inside or just outside the top five most of the race.
 Newman worked his way into the top 10 by lap 60 and then into the top five by lap 77.
 Like his championship rivals, Newman ran in or near the top five for most of the remainder of the race.

-Harvick led significant laps after taking the lead from Gordon soon after a restart on lap 127.
+Harvick took the lead from Gordon soon after a restart on lap 127.
 However, when the yellow flag waved about 30 laps later, Gordon got off pit road first to restart with the lead.

 When the yellow flag waved again a few laps later, for the sixth time in the race, Gordon restarted with the lead again but lost the top spot to Hamlin.
 Other title contenders also got by Gordon, as Logano moved into second and Harvick third, but after a few laps of green-flag racing, Gordon got back up to second.